CSS Objects

 </blockquote>

-object is automatically applied to the
+The quote object is automatically applied to the

-element, although you'll still need to
+blockquote element, although you'll still need to

-manually apply the quote-body
+manually apply the quote-body and

-quote-attrib
+quote-attrib objects.

 List Objects